janpeter19/janpeter19/README.md

    [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

   **Note 2026-03-16**
-Now applications run with **latest PyFMI 2.20.1 and FMPy 0.3.28** in Google Colab with Linux.The application BPL\_IEC\_operation still has problems using FMPy in Colab using Linux and works only for FMPy up to ver 0.3.21.
+Now applications run with **latest PyFMI 2.20.1 and FMPy 0.3.28** in Google Colab with Linux.
+The application BPL\_IEC\_operation still has problems using FMPy in Colab using Linux and works only for FMPy up to ver 0.3.21.
 The dialogue with the vendor continues.

   **Note 2026-01-20**